Hincaster branch line: Traffic

+Due to the railway rising from Sandside where it was at sea level to 200 ft in under 2 mi (a constant gradient of 1-in-50), the coke traffic still travelled for reversals at Carnforth.
+Heavier traffic at Carnforth during the First World War prompted the railway company to employ adequate motive power for the trains to use the Hincaster branch.

 Closure

 The passenger service ended on 4 May 1942 and the track between Sandside and Hincaster Junction was lifted in 1966 (through traffic having ceased three years earlier).
 A short stub from Arnside to Sandside lasted until 1972 to serve local quarries.

 Sections of the old trackbed survive and are used as a footpath and cycleway, though the viaduct and both intermediate stations have been demolished.